-On the Saturday before Christmas the big event is when Santa Claus takes a giant fall off the belfry from the City Hall.
+On the Saturday before Christmas, the big event is when Santa Claus takes a giant fall off the belfry from the City Hall.

 The Hotel de Ville, the main city hall of Paris, has one of the more festive markets, along with a carousel and 40 stands.

 Tuileries Garden combines a market and an amusement park.
-A mini ice skating rink, a Champagne bar, mulled wine, and a giant illuminated Santa and his reindeers are just a few of the delights.
+A mini ice skating rink, a Champagne bar, mulled wine, and a giant illuminated Santa and his reindeer are just a few of the delights.

-Five-hundred feet above Paris in the village of Montmartre is a small Christmas holiday market on the Place des Abbesses, the main square.
+Five hundred feet above Paris in the village of Montmartre is a small Christmas holiday market on the Place des Abbesses, the main square.

 - Most markets are open starting the third week in November and close either the day after Christmas or on December 30.
 We advise going in November or the beginning of December to avoid the crowds.